Senal-Punsara/lets-hash-online/README.md

 - Upload a File or Enter Text: Upload your file or paste your text into the provided field.
 - Select a Hashing Method: Choose from a variety of hash algorithms such as MD5,SHA-256, SHA-512, and more.
-- Generate Hash: Click the "LETS HASH IT" button to calculate the hash
+- Generate Hash: Click the "LET'S HASH IT" button to calculate the hash

 ## Contributing